springfall2008/batpred/README.md

 **best_soc_pass_margin** Only used for multiple charge windows, the margin to add to the first pass calculations only (default is 0 - recommended).

 **combine_charge_slots** controls if charge slots of > 30 minutes can be combined.
-When disabled they will be split up, increasing runtimes but potentially more accurate for planning.
+When disabled they will be split up, increasing run times but potentially more accurate for planning.
 Not recommended to set to False when best_soc_min set to True or all slots will be kept.
 The default is enabled (True)

 **charge_slot_split** When combine charge is False charge slots will be split into the given slot size, recommended 15 or 30 (must be multiple of 5) - default 30

 **combine_discharge_slots** Controls if discharge slots of > 30 minute can be combined.
-When disabled they will be split up, increasing runtimes but potentially more accurate for planning.
+When disabled they will be split up, increasing run times but potentially more accurate for planning.

 **discharge_slot_split** When combine discharge is False discharge slots will be split into the given slot size, recommended 15 or 30 (must be multiple of 5) - default 30
 A value of 15 maybe more useful for discharge planning if the available battery to export isn't that large